pepone/redhat-rpm-config/buildflags.md

 *   `-fasynchronous-unwind-tables`: Generate full unwind information covering all program points.
 This is required for support of asynchronous cancellation and proper unwinding from signal handlers.
-It also makes performance and debugging tools more useful because unwind information is available without having to install (and load) debugging information.
+It also makes performance and debugging tools more useful because unwind information is available without having to install (and load) debugging ienformation.
-    This flag is enabled explictly for i686 (and derived architectures), and implicity for x86-64.
+    Asynchronous unwind tables are enabled for aarch64, i686, s390x,
+    and x86-64.
+They are not needed on armhfp, ppc64 and ppc64le due to architectural differences in stack management.
+On these architectures, `-fexceptions` (see above) still enables regular unwind tables (or they are enabled by default even without this option).

 In addition, `redhat-rpm-config` re-selects the built-in default tuning in the `gcc` package.
 These settings are: